 Some setups allow users to mute their individual mics.
 Others can have one single mic and muting would mean cutting out everyone.

-Wireless and ceiling microphones require no cabling and give the participants the freedom to move around.
+Wireless and ceiling microphones give the participants the freedom to move around.
 When rearrangement of furniture is necessary for the conference meeting such microphones are recommended.

 Ceiling microphone for larger rooms capture sound reflections.
 We highly recommend installing wall panels improving the acoustics.